Zero65Tech/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Bug Fix (non-breaking change which fixes an issue)
 - [ ] New Feature (non-breaking change which adds functionality)
 - [ ] Breaking Change (fix or feature that would cause existing functionality to not work as expected)
-- [ ] Only Adding/Updating Documentation

 ## Checklist

-All the items need to be checked.
+Please select option(s) that are relevant.

 - [ ] I have verified my commits to contain only relevant changes
 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code in hard-to-understand areas
-- [ ] I have carefully tested my changes in my local environment and/or GitHub Codespaces
+- [ ] I have carefully tested my changes in test environment - https://console.cloud.google.com/run?project=zero65-test

-## Documentation
+### Documentation

 - [ ] ✴️ Postman endpoint added/updated